Noskig/Noskig/README.md

 - 👀 I’m interested in all things programming

-- 🌱 I’m currently learning c# .Net JS React among other
+- 🌱 I’m currently learning C# .Net Docker and Kubernets

 - 📫 How to reach me: Jonatan.hallqvist@live.se